What Is User Flow?

 Now that you have the draft ready, you can put the necessary details and start working on it.

 Remember, user flow allows you to step in the shoes of your users.
-And designing the flow chart at the beginning will clear out all the misunderstandings.
+And designing the flow chart at the beginning will clear all misunderstandings.

 What Are User Flow Examples?